kehantan/labbook/docs/protein/sds_page.rst

     * The glass plates should only be able to go into the casting frame in one orientation.

 #.
 Secure the casting frame on the casting stand with the clip on the top.
 #.
 With a wash bottle filled with distilled water, dispense small amount of distilled water to the bottom of the glass plates.

-    * This step is to make sure the setup is secured and there are no leakage.
+Make sure the setup is secured and there are no leakage at the bottom.
 #.
-Remove the distilled water.

-    * Can either remove with a filter paper or just decant the water into sink.
+Remove the distilled water by decanting the water directly into the sink or using a filter paper.
 #.
-After the distilled water was removed, the gel is ready to cast.
+After the distilled water was removed, the gel is ready to be cast.

 **Casting resolving gel**

-In theory, we can prepare 10% APS beforehand and store it in 4 C, but I usually encounter problem with gel not solidify when using not freshly prepared APS.
+* 10% APS can be beforehand and stored in 4 C for later use, but I usually encounter problem with gel not solidify, so it is preferrable to freshly prepare APS before casting gel.

 #.
-Add APS and TEMED into the resolving gel solution.
+Add APS and TEMED into the resolving gel mixture.
+Mix well by repeating pipette.
 #.
-Mix the resolving gel solution well by repeating pipette a few times.
+Add resolving gel mixture into the gap between the two glass plate.
 #.
-Pipette the resolving gel solution into the gap between the two glass plates.
-#.
 Fill the resolving gel to about 2 cm from the top of the opening of the glass sandwich.
 #.
 Add distilled water on top of resolving gel.
 #.
-Let it sit for about 40 to 45 mins.
-The resolving gel should solidifies after 40 mins.
+Let it sit for about 45 to 60 mins.
+The resolving gel should solidifies after 45 mins.

     * One way to check it is by looking through the casted gel.
 The distilled water and the gel should form 2 seperate layers, with a barely visible fine line between the layers.
     * Another way is to tilt the casting frame a bit, you should see the water on top of resolving gel flow out and the resolving gel forming a solid layer.

 #.
-Remove the water on top of the resolving gel.
+Remove the water on top of the resolving gel by decanting the water into sink or with a filter paper.

-    * Can either remove with a filter paper of just decant the water into sink.

 **Casting stacking gel**

 #.
 Add APS and TEMED into the stacking gel solution.
+Mix well by repeating pipette.
 #.
-Mix the stacking gel solution well by repeating pipette a few times.
-#.
-Pipette the stacking gel solution into the gap between the glass plates.
+Add stacking gel mixture into the gap between the glass plates.
 #.
 Fill the stacking gel on top of the resolving gel until the opening of the glass sandwich.
 #.
 Make sure the well on the comb is the number of wells you need.
 Insert the comb into the stacking gel.
 #.
 Let it sit for about 30 mins.
 The stacking gel should solidifies after 30 mins.